Group B streptococcal infection

-Group B streptococcal infection, also known as Group B streptococcal disease or just Group B strep, is the infection caused by the bacterium Streptococcus agalactiae (S. agalactiae) (also known as group B streptococcus or GBS).
-GBS infection can cause serious illness and sometimes death, especially in newborns, the elderly, and people with compromised immune systems.
+Group B streptococcal infection, also known as Group B streptococcal disease or just Group B strep infection, is the infectious disease caused by the bacterium Streptococcus agalactiae.
+Streptococcus agalactiae is the most common human pathogen belonging to group B of the Lancefield classification of streptococci—hence the name of group B streptococcal (GBS).
+Infection with GBS can cause serious illness and sometimes death, especially in newborns, the elderly, and people with compromised immune systems.

-As other virulent bacteria, GBS harbours an important number of virulence factors,

-The most important are the capsular polysaccharide (rich in sialic acid), and a pore-forming toxin, β-haemolysin.

-The GBS capsule is probably the key virulence factor because it helps GBS escape from the host defence mechanisms interfering with phagocytic killing of GBS by human phagocytes.

-The GBS β-haemolysin is considered almost identical to the GBS pigment (granadaene).
+The most severe form of group B streptococcal disease is neonatal meningitis in infants, which is frequently lethal and can cause permanent neuro-cognitive impairment.

-GBS was recognized as a pathogen in cattle by Edmond Nocard and Mollereau in the late 1880s.
+S. agalactiae was recognized as a pathogen in cattle by Edmond Nocard and Mollereau in the late 1880s.
 It can cause bovine mastitis (inflammation of the udder) in dairy cows.
 The species name "agalactiae" meaning "no milk", alludes to this.

-Its significance as a human pathogen was first described in 1938, when Fry reported three fatal cases of puerperal infections caused by GBS.
-In the early 1960s, GBS was recognized as a main cause of infections in newborns.

-In general, GBS is a harmless commensal bacterium being part of the human microbiota colonizing the gastrointestinal and genitourinary tracts of up to 30% of healthy human adults (asymptomatic carriers).
+Its significance as a human pathogen was first described in 1938, and in the early 1960s, GBS came to be recognized as a major cause of infections in newborns.
+In most people, Streptococcus agalactiae is a harmless commensal bacterium that is part of the normal human microbiota colonizing the gastrointestinal and genitourinary tracts.
+Up to 30% of healthy human adults are asymptomatic carriers of GBS.

-Laboratory identification
+Laboratory identification of Group B streptococcus

-As mentioned, S. agalactiae is a Gram-positive coccus with a tendency to form chains, beta-haemolytic, catalase-negative, and facultative anaerobe.
+As mentioned, S. agalactiae is a Gram-positive coccus with a tendency to form chains, beta-haemolytic, catalase-negative, and facultative anaerobe (anaerobic organism).
 GBS grows readily on blood agar plates as microbial colonies surrounded by a narrow zone of β-haemolysis.

 GBS is characterized by the presence in the cell wall of the group B antigen of the Lancefield classification (Lancefield grouping) that can be detected directly in intact bacteria using latex agglutination tests.

 The CAMP test is also another important test for the identification of GBS.
 The CAMP factor acts synergistically with the staphylococcal β-haemolysin inducing enhanced haemolysis of sheep or bovine erythrocytes.

-GBS is also able to hydrolyse hippurate, and this test can also be used to identify GBS.
+GBS is also able to hydrolyze hippurate, and this test can also be used to identify GBS.

-Haemolytic GBS strains produce an orange-brick-red nonisoprenoid polyene pigment (ornythinrhamnododecaene) (granadaene) when cultivated on granada medium that allows its straightforward identification.
+Hemolytic GBS strains, when cultivated on granada medium after 24-48h at 35-37 °C, produce (granadaene) and develop as orange-brick or red colonies that allow its straightforward and unequivocal identification.